 If the value and rental prices decrease drastically, you could end up defaulting on the property.
 If you were using the income from this property to pay for other properties in your portfolio, it could seriously hurt your portfolio and put your properties at risk of foreclosure.

 While you theoretically could buy a property without investing any of your own money, it’s not a wise financial decision.
 Don’t just buy a property because you’ve found a good leverage opportunity.
-You need to rationally evaluate the property like you would if you were investing a lot of your own money by evaluating data about the home, neighborhood and market trends.
+You need to rationally evaluate the property like you would if you were investing a lot of your own money by evaluating data about the home, neighbourhood and market trends.

 Leverage is one tool in your investment toolkit